What You Need To Know About Advisory Boards

 • other strategic or technical advice.

-Advisory boards generally meet on a semi-regular basis (four to six times per year) and are particularly useful for high-growth businesses, family companies, businesses going through a change, or corporatised organisations seeking support to complement their existing Executive team and board of directors.
+Advisory boards generally meet on a semi-regular basis (four to six times per year) and are particularly useful for high-growth businesses, family companies, businesses going through a change, or corporatised organisations seeking support to complement their existing executive and board of directors.

 They help with problems that the internal executives or business owners need to be resolved, especially where there is a requirement for external expertise.